| These

 definition

-of architecture [link] is
+of architecture [link: what is architecture?] is

 this asserted?
 It is said that general systems and